MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/aadobjectid.md

 ms.author: surbhigupta
 ---

-# Support for AAD Object ID and UPN in user mention
+# AAD Object ID and UPN in user mention

-Teams platform allows you to mention users with their AAD Object ID and User Principle Name (UPN), in addition to the existing mention IDs.
+Teams platform allows to mention users with their AAD Object ID and User Principle Name (UPN), in addition to the existing mention IDs.
 Bots with Adaptive Cards and Connectors with Incoming Webhooks support the additional user mention IDs.

-The following table describes the newly supported user mention ID:
+The following table describes the newly supported user mention IDs:

 |IDs  | Supporting capabilities |	Description	| Example |
 |----------|--------|---------------|---------|